-These data bases are quite useful for clinical trials subject identification, data linkages to planned trials, or nested studies within existing cohorts.
+This list of retrospective and prospective national databases, available to REACT researchers, are quite useful for clinical trials subject identification, data linkages to planned trials, or nested studies within existing cohorts.
 They can be made available with permission from the PI and through sharing agreements with the responsible agency.
-Each database is described below.

 The Arthritis Partnership with Comparative Effectiveness Researchers (AR-PoWER) Patient-Powered Research Network (PPRN), nicknamed “Arthritis Power,” brings together the Global Healthy Living Foundation (GHLF), the CreakyJoints (CJ) arthritis patient community, and rheumatology researchers from the University of Alabama at Birmingham (UAB).
 AR-PoWER is an innovative, nationwide research network of patients with rheumatoid arthritis and spondyloarthritis (including psoriatic arthritis and anklylosing spondylitis) that is part of PCORnet and overseen by a patient governor group.
 External partners include the American College of Rheumatology and CORRONA, the largest U.S. arthritis research network with data collected by rheumatologists.